marimarinova/oss-sme-vat-decision-model/README.md

 ## Acknowledgments

 Research conducted as part of PhD dissertation on optimization of accounting processes for cross-border B2C sales under the EU OSS regime.
-Companion academic paper accepted at the 52nd International Conference on Applications of Mathematics in Engineering and Economics (AMEE 2026), Sozopol, Bulgaria, 6–12 June 2026.